jschuerch/ast-project-2022/README.md

 python3 bug_injection/ast_dump.py <filename>
 ```

+<br/>

 Here are some examples of injecting bugs into programs.
-In case you only want to inject specific bugs, there is a

-<br/>

 ### Replace all **malloc** occurances with a constant:
 ```